 -----

-SOUNDmound, and Vykort från Sandby borg meaning ‘Postcards from Sandby borg’ (Gill 2018), were created in the same breath, and deal with dissonant heritage in relation to contemporary immigration, especially in relation to the sea as a means of travel.
+SOUNDmound, and Vykort från Sandby borg meaning ‘Postcards from Sandby borg’ (Gill 2018), were created in the same breath, and deal with dissonant heritage in relation to contemporary immigration, especially as in connection to the sea as a means of travel.
 They were funded by the Kamprad Family Foundation for Entrepreneurship, Research & Charity (ref. nr.
 20160056).

 A dedicated website to the work is found at www.soundmound.org with details about how to experience the onsite installation, and also other ways of hearing the sound sculptures, including a reconstruction of the original sound installation in Chester.